Nanna Ninna Prema Kathe: Soundtrack

 The music for the film and soundtracks are composed by Shivu Jhamkandi.
 The movie is based on a true love story.
 The album has seven soundtracks.
 The soundtrack comprises songs that are sung by five actors of Kannada cinema namely Puneeth Rajkumar, Upendra, Vijay Raghavendra, Chikkanna and Nidhi Subbaiah.
 Prominent singer Kavita Krishnamurthy has recorded a song which is about paying tributes to all the teachers.

+Reception

+A critic from The Times of India wrote that "Watch this film if you're from North Karnataka, for there's something to cheer about with the ambience the film brings to the cinema hall".